voltflake/video-bot/README.md

 Tested with node.js `16.14.0` and `17.5.0`
 Works fine on arm64 under **RasbianOS** and x86_64 under **Windows 11**

-If you encontered a problem or want some help/feedback feel free to sumbit an issue.
+If you encountered a problem or want some help/feedback feel free to sumbit an issue.

 ![Bot in action](preview.gif)